 Prizes such as the Booker and the Nobel Prize for Literature can point you towards critically acclaimed literary novels, too.

 As you read, notice the many different types of literary writers and how writers like Gabriel Garcia Marquez or Helen Oyeyemi experiment with genre or the fantastical.
 On the other hand, writers such as Alice Munro and Jonathan Franzen work in a more realist storytelling – yet still literary – vein.

 Reading literary fiction avidly will help you understand its conventions well.
 When you try to write it, start by imitating authors you love because this will help you develop your style:

 In addition to copying passages word for word from the writers you admire, you might also try to write some passages of your own or even an entire story mimicking an author’s style.

-In the early 20th Century, modernist writers like James Joyce and Virginia Woolf set out to play with language and abandon traditional narratives structures.
+In the early 20th Century, modernist writers like James Joyce and Virginia Woolf play with language and modify traditional narrative structures.
 Decades later, David Foster Wallace’s Infinite Jest told much of its story via footnotes.
-In literary writing, we don’t have to reproduce traditional ideas about storytelling.
+In literary writing, we don’t have to reproduce traditional ideas about storytelling or ‘given’ forms.

 Genre has its experimental writers as well such as science fiction Samuel Delany.
-Mark Z. Danielewski, while not necessarily a horror writer, wrote a haunted house novel, The House of Leaves, that upsets both narrative and typographical expectations.
+Mark Z. Danielewski, while not necessarily a horror writer, wrote a haunted house novel, The House of Leaves, that upends both narrative and typographical expectations.

 5. Go deeper with allusion and intertexts

 Intertext – literally ‘between text’ – is a literary theory term coined by theorist Julia Kristeva.
 It refers to the way writing exists in conversation with other writing.